electrical-engineering-principles

 1. Scalability

-Robotic systems must be scalable to accommodate farms of different sizes.
+Robotic systems must be scalable to accommodate farms of different sizes, from small family plots to thousands of hectares.
 The design should allow for easy addition or removal of robots without disrupting the overall system.
-Scalability ensures that the technology remains flexible and adaptable to various operational needs.
+Scalability ensures that the technology remains flexible and adaptable to varying operational needs.
+Key design choices that promote scalability include decentralized control architectures, lightweight communication protocols that minimize bandwidth usage, and modular hardware that can be replicated cost-effectively.
+For example, a swarm designed for a 100-hectare vineyard should be able to expand to 500 hectares by simply adding more units, with no degradation in coordination efficiency.

 2. Robustness and Fault Tolerance

-In outdoor agricultural environments, robots face challenges such as uneven terrain, weather conditions, and obstacles.
+In outdoor agricultural environments, robots face challenges such as uneven terrain, weather conditions, obstacles, and biological interference.
 Designing for robustness means creating systems that can tolerate faults and continue functioning despite individual robot failures, ensuring continuous operation.
+Robustness is achieved through redundancy, both in hardware and decision-making.
+If one robot loses a sensor or becomes stuck, others should be able to compensate by recalibrating their coverage area or taking over its tasks.

 3. Decentralized Control